 The AirPods Pro 3 uses dual beamforming microphones for taking calls and recording voice notes.
 Combined with the H2 chip, the AirPods Pro 3 microphone system is designed to reduce background noise and isolate your voice during calls, making sure that you’re heard loud and clear on the other end.
 In a quiet room, the microphones on the AirPods Pro 3 sound very good.
 Vocals sound full and detailed — perfect for a conference call or voice memo.
 All the microphone samples were recorded with the earbuds paired to an iPhone 15 Pro via the Voice Memos app.

-Apple AirPods Pro 3 microphone demo (Ideal conditions):
+Apple AirPods Pro 3 microphone demo (Ideal conditions – Standard mode):

-Apple AirPods Pro 3 microphone demo (Office conditions):
+Apple AirPods Pro 3 microphone demo (Office conditions – Standard mode):

-Apple AirPods Pro 3 microphone demo (Street conditions):
+Apple AirPods Pro 3 microphone demo (Street conditions – Standard mode):

-Apple AirPods Pro 3 microphone demo (Windy conditions):
+Apple AirPods Pro 3 microphone demo (Windy conditions – Standard mode):

-Apple AirPods Pro 3 microphone demo (Reverberant space):
+Apple AirPods Pro 3 microphone demo (Reverberant space – Standard mode):

-After listening to the microphone samples, it’s clear that Apple prioritizes maintaining vocal clarity over rejecting external noise.
-The AirPods Pro 3 don’t do a very good job of rejecting excess noise, such as cars passing in city traffic or clattering keyboards at the office.
-However, despite the loud environments, I can still clearly hear the person speaking through the AirPods.
-Then again, your voice may not come through clearly if you’re taking a call with weak internet of cell service.
+Despite the excess noise, I can still clearly hear the person speaking through the AirPods Pro 3 microphones in Standard mode.
+Then again, your voice may not come through clearly if you’re taking a call with weak internet or cell service.

 Should you buy the Apple AirPods Pro 3?